tyl/documentation/field-binder/events/datanavigation-events.md

-### Lookup events (experimental)
+### Lookup events

    * ClearToFind
    * Find

-The `DataNavigation` has experimental support for the *ClearToFind* and *Find* events.
+The `DataNavigation` supports the *ClearToFind* and *Find* events.
 The ClearToFind event, "cleans" the fields of a FieldBinder for input, and makes it possible to perform a "search by example" (the same is obtained in a table using a pop-up window).
 These events can be attached using `ClearToFind.Listener` and `Find.Listener`, or both at once using `FindBehavior`.

 ![ClearToFind](http://i.imgur.com/AfrRFlT.png)